NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Introduction

-Recent progress has exhibited an alternative strategy that uses neural networks to learn target functions directly from the given observed points.
-For example, conditional neural processes (CNPs) \citep{pmlr-v80-garnelo18a} and their extensions \citep{kim2018attentive, NEURIPS2020_492114f6, lee2020residual} model the conditional distribution of regression functions given the observed points, and \citet{chen2021machine} proposed to use vanilla Transformer \citep{vaswani2017attention} to solve interpolation task in temperature field reconstruction.
-All of these approaches use an ``encoder-decoder'' architecture, in which the encoder learns the representations of observed points while the decoder estimates values for target points.
-Ideally, observed points and target points should be processed in a unified fashion because they are from the same domain.
-However, these approaches treat them separately and cannot effectively exploit the correlation between them.
+Recent advances have exhibited an alternative strategy that uses neural networks to learn target functions from the given observed points.
+For example, conditional neural processes (CNPs) \cite{pmlr-v80-garnelo18a} and their extensions \cite{kim2018attentive, NEURIPS2020_492114f6, lee2020residual} use neural networks to model the conditional distribution of regression functions given the observed points, and \cite{chen2021machine} proposed to use Transformer \cite{vaswani2017attention} to solve interpolation tasks in temperature field reconstruction.
+Unlike traditional approaches that directly output explicit target functions, these neural models take the observed points and target points' locations as input, and estimate the values of these target points.
+Thus, it is reasonable to view this task as a set-to-set task, which motivates all of these models to employ encoder-decoder structures (Fig.~\ref{fig:background}c).
+The encoder here embeds the observed points to a latent space while the decoder estimates values for target points.
+Compared with the traditional approaches, these learning-based methods can learn the function distribution as well as the correlation among scattered points from existing datasets and generalize to new interpolation tasks, which significantly improves the interpolation accuracy.

-Here, we present an approach to numerical interpolation that can effectively exploit the correlations between observed points and target points.
-Our approach is a learning-based approach using the encoder representations of Transformers (thus called NIERT).
-The key elements of NIERT include: $i)$ the use of mask mechanism, which complements target points with learnable mask tokens as performed by masked language model, say BERT \citep{devlin2018bert}, and thus enables processing both observed and target points in a unified fashion, $ii)$ a novel partial self-attention model that calculates attentions among the given data points except for the influence of target points onto the observed points at each layer, thus gaining the advantages of exploiting the correlations between these two types of points and, more importantly, avoiding the unexpected interference of target points on observed points at the same time, and $iii)$ the use of the pre-training technique, which further improves the interpolation accuracy of NIERT.